asaadsellmann/asaadsellmann/README.md

 - 👋 Hi, I’m @asaadsellmann
-- 👀 I’m interested in Biomechannics and everything connected
+- 👀 I’m interested in Technology connected to Batteries
-- 🌱 I’m currently learning Python and OpenSim Modelling
+- 🌱 I’m currently learning whatever comes up and needs attention
-- 💞️ I’m looking to collaborate on anything IMU-Sensing related including validating measurements using other MoCap Technologies
+- 💞️ I’m looking to collaborate on anything BESS
 - 📫 How to reach me:
-twitter.com/AsaadSellmann
-www.rehabilitation-engineering.com
 linkedin.com/in/asaad-sellmann/
 asaad.sellmann@rwth-aachen.de